Dev-MomenQudaih/Yasser-Momen/README.md

-This is a web app created by Yasser Momen as part of the requirements for the Generations School of Technology (GSG) coding bootcamp.
-The web app showcases Yasser's skills in HTML, CSS, and JavaScript.
+This is a web app created by Yasser & Momen as part of the requirements for the (GSG) coding academy bootcamp.
+The web app showcases Yasser and Momen's skills in HTML, CSS, and JavaScript.

 <h1>Features</h1>
 The web app has the following features: